mdn/content/files/en-us/web/html/element/video/index.md

 {{EmbedLiveSample('Multiple sources', '', '400')}}

 First AVI is tried.
-If that can't be played, then finally [MP4](/en-US/docs/Web/Media/Formats/Containers#mpeg-4_mp4) is tried.
+If that can't be played, [MP4](/en-US/docs/Web/Media/Formats/Containers#mpeg-4_mp4) is tried.
 A fallback message is displayed if the video element isn't supported, but not if all sources fail.

 Some media file types let you provide more specific information using the [`codecs`](/en-US/docs/Web/Media/Formats/codecs_parameter) parameter as part of the file's type string.
 A relatively simple example is `video/webm; codecs="vp8, vorbis"`, which says that the file is a [WebM](/en-US/docs/Web/Media/Formats/Containers#webm) video using [VP8](/en-US/docs/Web/Media/Formats/Video_codecs#vp8) for its video and [Vorbis](/en-US/docs/Web/Media/Formats/Audio_codecs#vorbis) for audio.